cyber-ula/100-days-of-code/r1-log.md

 Added CRUD operations to my API.

 ### R1D23
 Today, just learned about Router in React.
 I finished the layout on the client-side for my App.

+### R1D24
+I learnt the concept of Linked Lists from Algorithms and Data Structures.

+Fetched some data in my React App from my API.